 But just as important as it is to appear on search engines, it is also super important that you create a community around your topic of interest.
 You want to create a dialogue and engage with people, and WordPress really allows for that community to flourish.

-You can follow other bloggers easily, you can read and interact with other blogs through your own personal feed and you’ll become part of a huge community of blogs simply by setting up a WordPress site.
-It is also very user friendly, especially if you have no coding experience and have never created a website before.
+You can follow other bloggers easily, as well as read and interact with them through your own personal feed.
+You’ll become part of a huge community of blogs simply by setting up a WordPress site.
+It’s also user friendly, especially if you have no coding experience and have never created a website before.

 But even with WordPress there are options.
-If you think that you might want to make money from your blog by monetising it down the track, or if you just want more design freedoms with your blog, then you’re going to want to self-host it using WordPress.org blog instead of setting up a WordPress.com website.
+If you think you might want to make money from your blog by monetising it down the track, or if you just want more design freedoms with your blog, then you’re going to want to self-host it using WordPress.org blog instead of setting up a WordPress.com website.
 The self-hosting provider I use is Panthur, which I have used for more than four years.
-They have 24-hour support via phone, email or LiveChat through their website and have been incredible with me during late night website updates and times when I’d rather poke out my eyeballs with a fork than work on an issue with my blog.
+They have 24-hour support via phone, email or LiveChat through their website and have been incredible with me during late night website updates and times when I’d rather poke out my eyeballs with a fork than work on an blogging issue.